jdhitsolutions/Pluralsight-Labs/README.md

 ## More Information

-For more details about the PSAutolab module. go to [the module's README page](https://github.com/pluralsight/PS-AutoLab-Env/blob/master/README.md).
+For more details about the PSAutolab module, go to [the module's README page](https://github.com/pluralsight/PS-AutoLab-Env/blob/master/README.md).
 If necessary, follow the link to detailed documentation instructions.
 Beginning in version 4.17.0 of the module, you can also run `Open-PSAutolabHelp` to view a PDF version of all documentation.

 If you encounter a problem getting the module installed or a lab setup, please post in the [Issues](https://github.com/pluralsight/PS-AutoLab-Env/issues) of the GitHub repository.